alexconst/webmon/README.md

 Configure pool sizes for web requests and DB requests.
 So far there was no need to do so, but OTOH the codebase does currently use `asyncio.Semaphore`.

+## consider queues
+Consider if using an async queue for the regex check work would be beneficial.

 ## replace venv with Docker
-also update makefile to reflect this
+Also update makefile to reflect this

 ## CI pipeline in Github